Nisarahmed-Hidayeti/Daily-Journal/README.md

 ive played games
 ive got a gym membership
-i did some testing in btcar but it didn't worked yet today was a good day
+i did some testing in btcar but it didn't worked yet

+but i am going to fix it eventually!

+today was a good day

 ## The Point of This Repo